Abhilash5880/NETFLIX_Show-Recap/README.md

 Contributions are welcome!
 If you have suggestions for improvements, new features, or bug fixes, please open an issue or submit a pull request.

 ### 📝 License
+This project is open-source and available under the MIT license.